mattpolzin/github-analysis/README.md

 ## Prerequisites & Dependencies
 You need Swift 4.2+ and Swift Tools 4.2+.

-Download Xcode, then install command line tools.

 You will also need a GitHub personal access token.
 Generate one at https://github.com/settings/tokens.
 This can be specified as an argument when executing `github-analysis`, but it is most convenient to set the `GITHUB_ANALYSIS_TOKEN` environment variable.

-At the moment you can only build GitHubAnalysis for platforms that Alamofire will build for, but in the future I will be removing that dependency so that the script can be run on Linux platforms as well.
+### OS X
+Download Xcode, then install command line tools.

+### Linux
+Download or build Swift 4.2 and the Foundation library.

 ### Package Dependencies
 These dependencies will be downloaded and linked against automatically by the Swift Package Manager.